-- Buyer-Seller Communication: Given the unique inventory available on our online marketplace and the relatively high price points, buyers are likely to have questions regarding origin and item attributes.
+- Largest Selection of Unique Luxury Design Products: We offer one of the largest online selection of luxury design products from leading sellers and makers of vintage, antique, and contemporary furniture, home décor, jewelry, watches, art, and fashion.
+We believe our growing collection of approximately 1.7 million luxury design products is unmatched and makes us the premier destination for design lovers and enthusiasts.
+Luxury design products tend to retain value over time as a result of their scarcity and durability.
+We aggregate supply from a large number of globally distributed sellers, offering buyers an online destination to access a variety of luxury products across the globe.
+As of December 31, 2023 and December 31, 2022, we had approximately 44% and 41% of our listings located outside the United States, respectively.
+The percentage of our unique sellers based outside of the United States was 55% and 52% as of December 31, 2023 and December 31, 2022, respectively. - Buyer-Seller Communication: Given the unique inventory available on our online marketplace and the relatively high price points, buyers are likely to have questions regarding origin and item attributes.
 We have developed tools to facilitate communication between sellers and buyers and have added incentives for sellers to respond quickly.
 The majority of our sellers respond to inquiries in less than two hours.
 Negotiation is a common purchase format in our verticals; Buyers can negotiate via the "Make Offer" experience, and also receive a personalized "Private Offer" after initiating a conversation with a seller or "favoriting" an item.
-Additionally, buyers have the option to bid on items listed with 1stDibs Auctions. - Mobile: During the year ended December 31, 2022, the majority of user sessions came to our online marketplace via a mobile device, either by browsing our mobile site or by using our highly rated mobile app.
+Additionally, buyers have the option to bid on items listed with 1stDibs Auctions. - Mobile: During the year ended December 31, 2023, the majority of user sessions came to our online marketplace via a mobile device, either by browsing our mobile site or by using our highly rated mobile app.
 The bulk of our users are browsing via our mobile site.
 Our mobile app users take advantage of app-specific features, including local shopping, personalized notifications, and the ability to "see" items in their homes via our augmented reality feature.
-While mobile app sessions only make up approximately 5% of total sessions during the year ended December 31, 2022, they accounted for approximately 16% of total order volume. - Personalization: We collect rich data around our users' preferences, site engagement, item and seller attributes, buyers' browsing patterns and purchase behaviors.
+While mobile app sessions only make up approximately 5% of total sessions during the year ended December 31, 2023, they accounted for approximately 16% of total order volume. - Personalization: We collect rich data around our users' preferences, site engagement, item and seller attributes, buyers' browsing patterns and purchase behaviors.
 As a result, we are able to curate our buyers' experience to target their specific tastes and preferences.
 We use this data to personalize our marketing efforts and listing suggestions.
 These include alerts when new items from followed creators are listed, item recommendations, discovery feeds, and highly contextual emails.
 This personalization improves user engagement.
 We provide high-touch human support for Consumer and Trade Buyers through our customized Private Client and Trade teams, which further enhances the buying process.